frouo/lembot-public-website/blog/[25-03-07] how-to-export-your-lemlist-campaign-tasks.md

 tag: "how to"
 ---

-# Export your lemlist tasks
+# Export your lemlist campaign tasks

 Lembot now lets you automatically export your campaign tasks into your GSheet.